island-is/island.is/libs/application/templates/parental-leave/README.md

 ### Rights code

 Currently other parents have the rights code `FO` (`FOreldri` -> parent).
 The API we use from Þjóðskrá does not provide gender but we'll need to include this for statistics on other parents.

+### Localisation in emails

+Emails are currently hardcoded, need to pass in localisation functions to be able to use translation strings.
+Also need to sync with service-portal to know what locale the user prefers.